Tech Recruitment: What does a recruiter do?

 That’s why we’ve prepared this article for you to garner a better understanding of a recruiter’s roles and responsibilities.

 What does a recruiter do?

 A recruiter is the person responsible for finding potential candidates for new job openings.
 This process involves assessing a candidate’s suitability by analyzing their knowledge, skills, and past experience.
-Recruiters also negotiate salary expectations, help find the best working situations, provide assistance with CVs and cover letters, and are often involved in the initial onboarding process.
+Recruiters also negotiate salary expectations, help find the best working situations, provide assistance with cover letters and CVs, and are often involved in the initial onboarding process

 Oftentimes, larger companies will employ sourcing recruiters (often referred to as “sourcers”) who have the sole responsibility of finding potential candidates.
 Sourcers will collect relevant data about qualified candidates, such as names, titles, and job responsibilities.
 The remaining steps of the hiring process (which we will visit later) are left to separate recruiters.